Submit a Support Ticket

 About Altair Monarch

-Altair Monarch is a self-service data preparation tool that extracts structured data from unstructured sources — PDF reports, text files, HTML pages, and similar formats — and transforms it for downstream analysis.
+Altair Monarch is a self-service data preparation tool that extracts structured data from unstructured sources PDF reports, text files, HTML pages, and similar formats and transforms it for downstream analysis.
 Part of the Altair RapidMiner platform, it is used widely across manufacturing, finance, and logistics workflows where the source data cannot be changed.
-The three categories above account for the majority of Monarch support escalations; each is covered in detail below.
+The three categories below account for the majority of Monarch support escalations.

 Issue category 1: COM Auto setup

-What is COM Auto, and why does it break?
 Monarch's Component Object Model (COM) automation interface lets external applications — scripts, task schedulers, and third-party tools — drive Monarch programmatically.
 The COM component must be registered in the Windows registry before it can be called.
 That registration is installation-dependent and can break silently when Monarch is upgraded, the install path changes, a Windows update modifies permissions, or the component is registered under a different user account.
-These failures usually surface as cryptic runtime errors in the calling script rather than as errors in Monarch itself.

 1.1 — “Cannot create ActiveX component” or “Class not registered” error